 We made the decision with full awareness and responsibility.
-Both in relation to the donor and to what we hope will be our baby.
+Both concerning the donor and what we hope will be our baby.
 What is right, not so much for us, but for our child, if there will be one.
 The duty to tell the truth, with the psychological implications that may exist and how to be prepared for it all.

 Because IVF with egg donation does not only concern the moment in which it is done.
 It is a choice that you carry with you throughout your life.
 A decisioion the whole family will carry their whole life, and it is a duty to be informed and aware.

 In the end, considering everything, we are happy and can’t wait to start this path, documenting it here in the special section dedicated to IVF with Egg donation.